Magnetite, an iron ore with formula Fe3O4, can be reduced by trea... | Channels for Pearson+

 Textbook Question

-Magnetite, an iron ore with formula Fe3O4, can be reduced by treatment with hydrogen to yield iron metal and water vapor.Write the balanced equation.
+Magnetite, an iron ore with formula Fe3O4, can be reduced by treatment with hydrogen to yield iron metal and water vapor.This reaction haS K = 2.3 x 10^-18.
+Are the reactants or the products favored?

 Verified step by step guidance